 Process for adding the CBLR curricular designation to a course

-Beginning with courses offered in fall 2018, courses under consideration for the CBLR designation (as with other curricular programs) may be submitted via the Banner course proposal system (by selecting "yes" in the "curricular programs" field and then choosing the appropriate type) either at the time the course is first proposed or by initiating a "modification" for an existing course (modifications can be submitted in Banner until the last day of shopping period).
+As with other curricular programs, courses under consideration for the CBLR designation may be submitted via the Banner course proposal system (by selecting "yes" in the "curricular programs" field and then choosing the appropriate type) either at the time the course is first proposed or by initiating a "modification" for an existing course (modifications can be submitted in Banner until the last day of shopping period).
 A recent syllabus should be attached, explicitly identifying two or more of the elements listed above as key course objectives, bolstered by at least one assignment.

 Courses will be reviewed by the College Curriculum Council; they are also reviewed by an academic dean with expertise in community engagement and at least two faculty members with expertise in an area represented in the designation.
 CBLR courses are then reviewed regularly for effectiveness in meeting the goals of the curricular designation.